-If you’re looking for a bit more info on the ISA basics, have a read of our guide to individual savings accounts.
+If you’re looking for a bit more info on the ISA basics, have a read of our guide to what are stocks and shares ISAs.

 Whether you managed to fill up the rest of your ISA last week or not, today puts everyone back to the same level, with a new £20,000 ISA allowance for the next 12 months.

 If you’re lucky enough to be able to put that all in now, it could help you over the long term for the simple reason that time helps investments.

 Giving your UK and US company shares more time to grow, gather dividends and begin that compounding effect is the basis of all good investing, and if you can give your money a year’s head start, its opportunity to grow is enhanced too.